ioalex/learning-tracker/2020/Logs/developer-log-2020.md

 ---

+### May 9

+Update: I have been learning about ES5 and ES6 and their differences in the past few days.
+I have also gotten my feet wet with DOM Manipulation.
+Recently, I took a look at Apple's website because I wanted to take a look at the new Macbook Pro.
+I'm very impressed by their website, especially with their scroll animations.
+So I'm going to try make something similar!

+---

 ### May 6

 I have completed the Control Structures section in the course and have built two projects to apply that knowledge - a calculator app that does not exactly work like a traditional calculator (😜) and a monster killer game.
 Today, I had this book delivered to my door: